• Deforestation

 McKinsey, 2020

-McKinsey offer three scenarios to reaching our climate goals – and all require the curbing of global deforestation immediately.
+McKinsey offers three scenarios to reaching our climate goals – and all require the curbing of global deforestation immediately.

 Kevin Conrad, Executive Director, CfRN